Christianne Meneses Jacobs: Career

-Meneses began her career as a second grade elementary school teacher in Los Angeles after graduating from Wesleyan In 2001, Meneses received a Master of Arts degree in Education, and in 2005 she received her Reading Specialist Certification.
+Meneses Jacobs began her career as a second grade elementary school teacher in Los Angeles after graduating from Wesleyan In 2001, Meneses Jacobs received a Master of Arts degree in Education, and in 2005 she received her Reading Specialist Certification.
 She was a bilingual teacher for several years in Los Angeles before the program was eliminated by a statewide proposition.

-In 2007, Meneses was awarded $5,000 as one of 10 honorees of the Anna Maria Arias Memorial Business Fund, which recognizes entrepreneurial Latinas.
+In 2007, Meneses Jacobs was awarded $5,000 as one of 10 honorees of the Anna Maria Arias Memorial Business Fund, which recognizes entrepreneurial Latinas.

-Meneses is President of NicaGal, LLC.
-She continues to work as an educator, she currently teaches 1st grade in Phoenix, Arizona.
-She is a supporter of bilingualism.
+Meneses Jacobs is President of NicaGal, LLC.
+She continues to work as an educator, currently teaching middle school in Phoenix, Arizona.

+Meneses Jacobs wrote the book “Professional Life Skills for Young Adults: 7 Keys to Empower Career Readiness” which was published in 2025.

 Personal life

 Meneses Jacobs was raised Catholic but converted to Judaism in March 1998, after graduating college.
 In October 1998, she married graphic artist Marc Jacobs, and they had their first daughter, Isabelle, in 2002, and their second, Katherine, in 2005.

 She moved to Arizona in 2002 and currently resides in Scottsdale, Arizona with her husband and their two daughters.